(12 MIN READ)

 Two key factors converge here:

-1. The economic uncertainty of 2021 has led organizations to reduce spending and to focus on operational efficiency.
+- The economic uncertainty of 2021 and beyond has led organizations to reduce spending and to focus on operational efficiency.

 The result is that organizations are leveraging AI and machine learning to automate as much as feasibly possible.
-By automating, organizations can reduce human error and make processes more efficient by removing human interventions and delays.
+By automating processes across the organization, organizations can reduce human error and make processes more efficient by removing human interventions and delays.
 Overall, automating processes end-to-end means fewer resources are needed to successfully complete the process, a boon for organizations that need to reduce operating costs while simultaneously providing faster services.

 As we mentioned, hyperautomation isn’t new — many organizations had hyperautomation initiatives in 2021.
 As more organizations move toward digital-first initiatives, the volumes of processes and data IT teams must manage continue to surge, making it difficult for IT teams to stay afloat.
 By rapidly automating, IT teams are able to achieve much more without requiring more resources.
-The difference between 2021 and 2022 is that for 2022 and beyond, hyperautomation is accelerating.
+The difference between 2022 and 2023 is that for 2023 and beyond, hyperautomation is accelerating.

 By 2025, more than 20% of all products will be manufactured, packed, shipped, and delivered without being touched — the person who purchases the product will be the first person to touch it.
 The fully automated value chain is a result of hyperautomation.
 As organizations automate more and more tasks, those tasks are being organized and scheduled into end-to-end processes that are more efficient, more reliable, more scalable, and easier to adapt.